Make-School-Courses/SPD-2.2-Industry-Collaboration-Project/README.md

 ## Learning Outcomes

 Students by the end of the course will be able to ...

-1. Collaborate cross functionally to various stakeholders such as engineers, project managers, and founders.
-(PLO 4)
-1. Proactively set and clarify expectations with collaborators and suggest solutions (PLO 4).
-1. Utilize project management and decision making best practices to build a product (PLO 4, PLO 6).
+1. Describe the role of user analytics for product developers
+1. Explain the various site usage metrics product developers track and what they inform
+1. Conduct a user growth experient
+1. Acquire, retain, and upsell prospective users through growth strategies
-1. Ship a product to actual users and iterate to user needs (PLO 3).
+1. Ship a product to actual users and iterate to user needs.
-1. Conduct agile sprints with a team of 5+ engineers (PLO 3).
+1. Conduct agile sprints with a team of 5+ engineers.

 ## Schedule